 How Do I Join Pennsylvania Sports Betting Sites?

 Online sports betting sites in Pennsylvania are highly regulated and monitored.
 Here are the basics when it comes to signing up at one of these web-based sports gambling providers:

 - Create a password.

-- Select your title.
+- Select your username.

 - Enter your first and last name, last four digits of your Social Security number, date of birth, address, and phone number.

 - Enter any applicable bonus or promo codes.

 - Provide photo identification to verify your account for future withdrawals.